Doctoral Internship in Health Service Psychology

 The Doctoral Internship in Health Service Psychology provides training to prepare doctoral students for professional practice as psychologists in health service settings.
 We employ a competency-based approach to education and training that focuses on biological, psychological, social, and cultural aspects of health and behavior.

-• The Child Clinical & Community Track provides training in clinical child and adolescent psychology in multiple settings, with a focus on referrals from the surrounding community.
-Interns are placed in outpatient specialty care settings and hospital-based integrated pediatric primary care.
+• The Clinical Child & Community (CCC) Track provides training in clinical child and adolescent psychology in multiple settings, with a focus on referrals from the surrounding community.
+Interns are placed in outpatient specialty care settings, integrated pediatric primary care and school-based health centers.
 Interns on this track participate in minor rotations, as well as common training experiences in outpatient psychotherapy, psychological testing, and early childhood or autism intervention

 Accredited By